-Craft Reconsidered: A Life in the Wind will be conducted in spring, 2018 at The Adolphus Hotel/Dallas where Juanita Craft was employed as a bell maid from 1925-1934.
+Craft Reconsidered: A Life in the Wind will be conducted in summer, 2018 at The Adolphus Hotel/Dallas where Juanita Craft was employed as a bell maid from 1925-1934.
 There she befriended First Lady Eleanor Roosevelt who played an instrumental role in Craft’s social activist career, introducing her to William F. White, Mary McLeod Bethune and other national figures.
 The relationship between these two women from profoundly contrasting backgrounds continued for thirty years and is just part and parcel of the many relationships Juanita Craft nurtured and maintained with national, regional and local figures of her era.

 Outside of academia, the Craft legacy with the broader public is fragile.
 Just as literary figures live on through the capacity of their work to engage successive generations of readers, so it is with social justice figures whose public memory lives on through the instructive authority and example of their courage in the face of daunting obstacles.
 However, in order to inspire their lives must be remembered.